 You typically have 3 tax filing options: paper filing, tax preparation software, or hiring a tax professional.

 Even in today’s day and age of digital technology, many people still feel more secure preparing taxes with good old pen and paper.
 With paper filing, you are in charge of every detail from start to finish – but there is no immediate help available.

 Tax preparation software is becoming more and more popular for many reasons.
 Most tax preparation programs will be able to answer any questions you may have.
 Additionally, much of the software is built to help you take advantage of as many tax deductions and tax credits as possible.

 When you hire a professional to prepare your federal income tax return, you are generally cutting out all of the ‘guesswork.’
 You can be confident that your return is accurate and that you are saving as much money as possible.
 The downside to this is that you will pass the control to the tax professional, and of course, you have to pay for this tax preparation service.

 No matter what option you choose to prepare your taxes, one thing remains the same: you need to be organized and have the proper documents on hand.

-Take your time.
 If you are filing a paper return or using tax preparation software, you are responsible for moving from one line to the next in a calculated manner.
 A professional who has been preparing taxes for many years may be able to move along quickly without making a single mistake.
 But since you only file once a year, you will want to be much more cautious.